 WP_MEMORY_LIMIT is set on WordPress

-wp-config.php file and reports IF it is too low and sohild be raised.
-Anyway, your PHP could be configured to use a greater amount of memory and WordPress won’t decrease it, but that values is not available to the status panel since it is modified by WordPress in the admin context.
+wp-config.php file and reports IF it is too low and should be raised.
+Anyway, your PHP could be configured to use a greater amount of memory and WordPress won’t decrease it, but that value is not available on the status panel since it is modified by WordPress in the admin context.

 When in doubt, you can explicitly set the max memory with the constant

 64M means 64 megabytes and should be enough.
 With a great number of plugins, with resource-consuming plugins (like WooCommerce) or a complex theme, you can raise it to 128M.